hypolas/rawAccelGraph/README.md

 # What is ?

-This sofware is for generate data graph for software Raw Accel: https://github.com/a1xd/rawaccel
+This software is for generate data graph for Raw Accel: https://github.com/a1xd/rawaccel

 # rawAccelGraph